‘She combines North-African influences with alternative pop music. And it works.’ – NRC (NL)

-In the run-up to her album release, Roufaida supported Eefje de Visser and Balthazar in 2022.
-She also performed at festivals such as Into The Great Wide Open, Motel Mozaique and Welcome to the Village.
-She’ll start the year 2023 with a concert at Noorderslag.
+In the run-up to her EP release, Roufaida supported Eefje de Visser and Balthazar in 2022.
+She performed at festivals such as Into The Great Wide Open, Motel Mozaique and Welcome To The Village.

 In 2015, Roufaida produced an EP under the moniker Southbound in Copenhagen, where she spent a year studying at the Rytmisk Musik Konservatoriet.
 She won Grote Prijs van Rotterdam and performed at the finale of Grote Prijs van Nederland in Paradiso in Amsterdam.